 Relpax is a medication used to treat migraine headaches.
 It works to control pain even after a migraine attack has begun.
 It works by reducing the swelling of blood vessels around the brain.
 Relpax con cost close to $200 for just 4 tablets.
 Luckily, we offer Relpax patient assistance in the form of coupons that can help control this price.
 The Relpax manufacturer coupon is a copay card that can reduce your copay to as little as $10.
 Our Relpax discount coupon is a printable coupon that can get you up to 75% off in most pharmacies, regardless of insurance status.
 Click the Relpax coupon of your choice to get started.

 Name of the offer: Relpax Instant Coupon Offer - $10 Co-Pay Card

-Description: This is an easy to use coupon for Relpax.
+Description: Pay no more than $10 per prescription.
+Sponsor: Pfizer Pharmaceuticals.
+Maximum value = $100 per month.
+This is an easy to use coupon for Relpax.
 There are no forms to fill out or registration process to complete.
 Print it out and present it to the pharmacist along with a valid prescription.
-You pay $10, Pfizer pays the rest (up to $100 per month).

 Other coupons related to: Migraine